Frank Sinatra: 1960–1980: Later career

 Sinatra directed only one film, the anti-war American-Japanese co-production None but the Brave (released in 1965), which he also starred in and co-produced; he then starred in Von Ryan's Express (1965), another major success.
 In the late 1960s, he became known for playing detectives, including Tony Rome in Tony Rome (1967) and its sequel Lady in Cement (1968).
 Sinatra played a similar role in The Detective (1968).
-As Die Hard was based on the novel sequel to The Detective, the studio was contractually obliged to offer Sinatra the role.
+As Die Hard was based on the novel sequel to The Detective, 20th Century Fox was contractually obliged to offer Sinatra the lead role of John McClane.
 Sinatra, who was 70 years old at the time, declined.

 Sinatra starred opposite George Kennedy in the western Dirty Dingus Magee (1970), an "abysmal" affair according to Santopietro, which was panned by the critics.
 The following year, Sinatra received a Golden Globe Cecil B. DeMille Award and had intended to play Detective Harry Callahan in Dirty Harry (1971), but had to turn down the role due to developing Dupuytren's contracture in his hand.
 Sinatra's last major film role was opposite Faye Dunaway in Brian G. Hutton's The First Deadly Sin (1980).
 Santopietro said that as a troubled New York City homicide cop, Sinatra gave an "extraordinarily rich", heavily layered characterization, one which "made for one terrific farewell" to his film career.